Aliases for MTA2 Gene

 GeneCards Summary for MTA2 Gene

 MTA2 (Metastasis Associated 1 Family Member 2) is a Protein Coding gene.
-Among its related pathways are Gene Expression and EGFR1 Signaling Pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is RERE.
+Among its related pathways are Gene Expression and Regulation of TP53 Activity.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
+An important paralog of this gene is MTA1.

 UniProtKB/Swiss-Prot for MTA2 Gene